|

 ![]() |

 Following the war, Italy, which had aligned itself with Britain, France and Russia from 1915, increased its military presence in the area and in 1925, following an agreement made during the war as a reward for Italy having joined the Allies, an area south of the Jubba River known as Jubaland ~ a 33,000 square mile area flanking north-east Kenya ~ was ceded by the British into Italian control becoming part of the Italian protectorate.
 From there the Italians launched the Second Italo-Abyssinian War in 1935 in part in retaliation by Mussolini for Italy's earlier heavy defeat at the hands of Ethiopia in 1896.
 The League of Nations watched on helplessly as Ethiopia was swiftly crushed, occupied and annexed into the newly created Italian East Africa comprised of Ethiopia, Italian Somaliland and Italian Eritrea with King Victor Emmanuel III of Italy taking the title of "Emperor of Abyssinia".
-After the outbreak of World War II, the Italians conquered British Somaliland also absorbing it into Italian East Africa, however a year later the British recaptured British Somaliland and, following the war, Italian Somaliland came under British administration until 1949 after which it became the Trust Territory of Somalia administered by Italy but on a United Nations understanding and condition that it would become independent within ten years.
+After the outbreak of World War II, the Italians conquered British Somaliland also absorbing it into Italian East Africa, however a year later the British recaptured the territory and, following the war, Italian Somaliland came under British administration until 1949 after which it became the Trust Territory of Somalia administered by Italy but on a United Nations understanding and condition that it would become independent within ten years while British Somaliland remained a protectorate.